Dry Throat: Common Causes & How to Treat It

 8. GERD

-What to do: Treatment should be outlined by a gastroenterologist, and may involve antacids, stomach protectors and medications that promote gastric emptying.
+How to treat: Treatment should be managed by a gastroenterologist, and may involve antacids, stomach protectors, and medications that promote gastric emptying.
 Patients are also advised to adhere to a GERD diet to manage symptoms and prevent flare-ups of symptoms.

 9. Exposure to irritating substances

-Exposure to irritating symptoms, like cigarette smoke or air pollution, can irritate the throat and stimulate a chronic inflammation.
+Exposure to irritating symptoms, like cigarette smoke or air pollution, can irritate the throat and cause chronic inflammation.
 This can lead to the sensation of a dry throat, even after drinking water, and can interfere with normal saliva production.

-Other symptoms associated with irritating substances include scratchy throat, itchiness, post-nasal drip and sore throat.
+Other symptoms associated with irritating substances include a scratchy throat, itchiness, post-nasal drip, and sore throat.

-What to do: The best way to prevent symptoms is to avoid exposure to substances the trigger a dry throat.
-If avoidance is not possible, you can take soothing lozenges with honey, lemon or ginger in their composition.
+How to treat: The best way to prevent symptoms is to avoid exposure to substances that trigger a dry throat.
+If avoidance is not possible, you can take soothing lozenges made with honey, lemon, or ginger.
 Salt-water gargles may also help to relieve discomfort.

-If you are a smoker, you should see your doctor to discuss smoking cessation strategies.
+If you are a smoker, you should see your primary care provider to discuss smoking cessation strategies.

 10. Excessive alcohol consumption

 A dry throat can also occur with excessive alcohol consumption.
-Alcohol can directly irritate the throat upon drinking and can also cause increased stomach acid that can backflow into the throat.
+Alcohol can directly irritate the throat upon drinking it and can also cause increased stomach acid production that can backup into the throat.

 11. Allergies

-What to do: Treatment for allergies should be oriented by a family doctor, who may recommend anti-histamines to relieve symptoms.
+How to treat: Treatment for allergies should be prescribed by a primary care provider or allergist, who may recommend anti-histamines to relieve symptoms.

 12. Xerostomia

 Xerostomia, which is the medical term for a dry mouth, is characterized by the decrease or abnormally low production of saliva.
-It can dry out the oral mucosas, leading to a dry throat and difficulty eating, swallowing or speaking.
+It can dry out the oral mucosa, leading to a dry throat and difficulty eating, swallowing, or speaking.

-What to do: It is important to drink plenty of water throughout the day to hydrate the oral mucosa and to reduce discomfort.
+How to treat: It is important to drink plenty of water throughout the day to hydrate the oral mucosa and reduce discomfort.
 Smokers are also advised to quit smoking.
-The doctor may recommend the use of artificial saliva, while other health conditions should be properly managed to reduce dryness.
+A doctor may recommend the use of artificial saliva, while other health conditions should be properly managed to reduce dryness.

 Can a dry throat be a sign of COVID-19?

 A dry throat is not a common symptom of COVID-19.
-However, COVID-19 will typically present with throat symptoms like a sore throat, throat redness or irritation, or the sensation of an itchy or scratchy throat.
+However, COVID-19 may present with other throat symptoms, such as a sore throat, throat redness or irritation, or the sensation of an itchy or scratchy throat.

-The most common symptoms of COVID-19 include dry cough, fever and excessive fatigue.
-It can also cause body aches, headaches, loss of taste or smell, runny nose and a stuff nose.
+The most common symptoms of COVID-19 include a dry cough, fever, and excessive fatigue.
+It can also cause body aches, headache, loss of taste or smell, runny nose, and a stuffy nose.
 Severe cases can present with difficulty breathing or shortness of breath.

-It is important to consult an ENT specialist or family doctor if your dry throat presents with symptoms such as:
+It is important to consult your primary care provider or an ENT specialist if your dry throat presents with symptoms such as: